 If you are staying at the Four Seasons resorts, hop on the convenient inter-island shuttle and get off at Hotel Lanai.
 Walk down the hill to the right, and we are across Dole Park on 7th Street and Ilima.
 If you want to exercise, walk down from the Four Seasons at Koele; we are a mere ten minute stroll.

 Lanai has had its share of famous visitors.
 Bill and Melinda Gates got married here.
 Governor Arnold Schwarzneggar, Michael Jordan, Charles Barkely, Joe Montana, John Elway, Madonna, Oprah, Gene Hackman, Bobby Flay, Tom Selleck and many other celebrities have graced our shores.
 Lanai has two championship golf courses, scuba diving, world class snorkeling at Hulupoe Bay Marine Life Preserve, horseback riding, hiking, kayaking, deep sea fishing, and miles of remote beaches.
 If you feel like relaxing and doing nothing, Lanai is the place to be.

-And yes it is true, one man, David Murdock, CEO of Dole and Castle and Cooke, owns 98 percent of the island.
+And yes it is true, one man, Larry Ellison, co-founder of Oracle Corporation, owns 98 percent of the island.
 It is a private island that we welcome all of you to.